-The statement of profit or loss reflects the Group's share of the results of operations of the joint venture.
+The statement of profit or loss reflects the Group's share of the results of operations of joint ventures.
 Unrealised gains and losses resulting from transactions between the Group and the joint venture are eliminated to the extent of the interest in the joint venture.